uowl/doc-converter-1/README.md

 2. **Upload documents to Azure blob storage:**
    - Upload documents you want to convert to the `files/` folder in your blob container
-   - Supported formats: DOC, DOCX, TXT, RTF, ODT, HTML, HTM, JPG, PNG, PDF
+   - Supported formats: DOC, DOCX, TXT, RTF, ODT, HTML, HTM, JPG, PNG, TIF, PDF

 3. **Trigger conversion:**
    - Upload a file named `start_converson_1234.txt` to the `config/` folder in your blob container